joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/03/20/arts/music/lisiecki-malofeev-yunchan-lim-piano-carnegie.html

 **New Rules Will Still Push Carmakers to Sell More Electric Cars**\
-`New Biden administration auto rules will ease requirements compared to an earlier proposal but will still add to market pressure for cheaper electric vehicles.`\
+`New Biden administration auto rules will ease requirements compared with an earlier proposal but will still add to market pressure for cheaper electric vehicles.`\
 https://nytimes.com/2024/03/20/business/new-rules-will-still-push-carmakers-to-sell-more-electric-cars.html

 **Review: A Loyal Wife’s Work Is Never Done in ‘Ibsen’s Ghost’**\